Managed Data-as-a-Service

 Can I use the datasets for ERP or CRM integrations?

 Definitely!
-Our customers use DataHawk Connections datasets for Oracle NetSuite ERP, Salesforce Service Cloud CRM, and Marketing Cloud integrations.
+Our customers use the hosted database for Oracle NetSuite ERP, Salesforce Service Cloud CRM, and Marketing Cloud integrations.

 How do you deliver the data?

-We currently use Snowflake for data sharing.
-Google BigQuery, Amazon Redshift, and Databricks will soon be supported.
+We currently use Snowflake and Google BigQuery for data sharing.
+Amazon Redshift, and Databricks will soon be supported.

 My data science team spends too much time on data preparation.
 Are the datasets ready for ML model building?